An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:LCHS-basics}, we review the LCHS method with an improved kernel and explain in detail how this algorithm can be mapped on a quantum circuit.
-In Sec.~\ref{sec:results}, we test the LCHS circuit by modeling the advection-diffusion equation and analyze the algorithm scaling, precision, and the circuit success probability.
-In Sec.~\ref{sec:conclusions}, we summarize the main results of this paper.
+In Sec.~\ref{sec:LCHS-basics}, we review the LCHS method with \ycr{the} improved \ycr{kernels} and explain in detail how this algorithm can be mapped on\ycr{to} a quantum circuit. \ycb{Then, in Sec.~\ref{sec:complexity}, we consider the convergence of errors and how this affects the complexity of the LCHS algorithm. } \ycr{Next, in} Sec.~\ref{sec:results}, we test the LCHS circuit by simulating the advection-diffusion equation and analyze the algorithm scaling, precision, and the circuit success probability. \ycr{Finally, in} Sec.~\ref{sec:conclusions}, we summarize the main results of this paper.